dsiegler2000/nfldraftprediction.github.io/index.md

 However, it is expected that often statistics in the same category are correlated (defensive with defensive, passing with passing, etc).
 The pair plot provides fairly little information.
 It does highlight some of the mostly weak relationships within categories, and also highlights the lack of any real connection between any one statistic and pick.

-# Modelling
-For this checkpoint, we kept our modelling very limited, as we wanted to get a good understanding of the data.
-Thus, we just tried a Random Forest and an SVR model, mostly keeping the default parameters.
-The performance is as follows with a 90-10 train test split:
+#### Random Forest and SVR
+The performance of the random forest and the SVR is as follows with a 90-10 train test split:
 ```
 Random forest mean absolute error (in sample):     61.74134612472032
 Random forest mean absolute error (out of sample): 57.61811924877714